 How to Conduct Real Estate Fire Training

 The safety of your real estate agency does not only rely on security cameras or guards.
-In the event of fire, all staff members are responsible for each other's safety.
+In the event of a fire, all staff members are responsible for each other's safety.
 Real Estate Fire Training helps put everyone's safety in check.
 It starts with the awareness that training is a necessary prerequisite to surviving a fire.

 Why Do Real Estate Employees Need Evacuation & Equipment Training?